dhwani12345/Employee-Management-System/README.md

  - This file is located in the WEB-INF directory of your Web application.
 The first entry, under the root servlet element in web.xml, defines a name for the servlet and specifies the compiled class that executes the servlet.

 2. employee.jsp
+ - This file contains the front end layout of the screen with all the text fiels, radio buttons and submit option

+3. edit.jsp
+ - Similar to employee.jsp but displays front end to edit last inserted record on clicking edit button

+ 4. MyProvider.java
+  - This is an interface file providing information (i.e. url,username,password) for database connectivity with postgresql

+ 5. MyConnectionProvider.java
+  - Java class implementing MyProvider interface for JDBC connectivity

+ 6. Employee.java
+  - This file contains all the getter and setter methods for retrieving employee information

+ 7. EmployeeDAO.java
+  - This is a java interface file defining functions insertemployee, getemployee and updateemployee

+ 8. EmployeeDAOImplementation.java
+  - Java file implementing functions defined in EmployeeDAO interface.

+  9. RegisterEmployeeInfo.java
+   - Servlet file containing doPost and doGet methods

 <!-- ROADMAP -->